PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-We have created a new function, but this time, we have added another keyword `String` to the definition.
-This means that the function returns a string.
+We've modified our function to return a `String` instead of printing directly.
+This makes it testable.

 ### The First Test

-Now add test cases for our `greet` function under the `greet` function in `lib.rs`:
+Add test cases for our `greet` function in `lib.rs`:

 ```rust
 #[cfg(test)]